 Does The Volume Of Water Matter?

-The general recommendation is to drink eight glasses of water daily [3].
+According to WebMD, the general recommendation is to drink eight glasses of water daily [3].

-But simply sticking with that recommendation and having a glass of water every one to two hours won’t do much for weight loss.
+But simply sticking with that recommendation and having a glass of drinking water every one to two hours won’t do much for weight loss.

 So, don’t assume that you’ll boost your calorie burning simply by drinking enough water during the day.